laderast/RBootcamp/chapters/chapter2.md

 ---
-title: 'Chapter 2:'
+title: 'Chapter 2: ggplot2 and categorical data'
-description: ''
+description: 'More on plotting using ggplot2'
 prev: /chapter1.md
 next: /chapter3.md
 id: 2